wicketbr/BandTogether/README.md

 ## Getting Started with BandTogether

+### Install

+The available downloads are published as self-contained .NET applications for Windows and Mac.
+If you want to run this application as a standard hosted web application, such as on IIS on a Windows server, you could download the source code and publish it as a standard web application.
+The following instructions are for the self-contained applications.

 ### Install - Windows

 Download and unzip the files to a location on a computer that will be used to run the app.